DC-Modding/WBUI2-Wiki/README.md

   - The mod will now create a SaveGame file, located at `\ShooterGame\Saved\SaveGames\WBUI2\Config.sav`
   - You can copy the `WBUI2` folder to another server's `SaveGames` folder to transfer settings
   - Important: The mod will only use the SaveGame file if `ForceLoadSaveGame=True` is set in the `GameUserSettings.ini`
-- Options for Making Changes
+- Options for Making Changes if you have set `ForceLoadSaveGame=True`
   - If you wish to make changes to the settings, choose one of the following methods:
     - Option 1: Use the Ingame Editor to adjust settings directly in-game
     - Option 2: Set `ForceLoadSaveGame=False` in `GameUserSettings.ini` to load settings from the last specified source (either the INI URL, URL from Ingame Settings, or the Ingame Editor)